compuphase/partcl/README.md

 cached.

-In the default implementation lists are implemented as raw strings that add some escaping (braces) around each iterm.
+In the default implementation lists are implemented as raw strings that add some escaping (braces) around each item.
 It's a simple solution that also reduces the code, but in some exotic cases the escaping can become wrong and invalid results will be returned.